1950s in music

 Traditional pop music experienced a decline in popularity starting in the mid-1950s, however, artists such as Perry Como and Patti Page dominated the pop charts during the first half of the decade, and artists such as Frank Sinatra and Dean Martin remained popular throughout the 1950s and the ensuing decades.

-The 1950s were one of country music's most influential decades, with artists such as Johnny Cash, Hank Williams, and Patsy Cline being some of the decade's most notable.
+The 1950s were one of country's most influential decades, with artists such as Johnny Cash, Hank Williams, and Patsy Cline being some of the decade's most notable.
 The honky-tonk style of country music remained heavily popular during the decade, and the late 1950s gave rise to the Nashville sound.

 Blues music was highly influential to popular music in the 1950s, having directly influenced rock & roll, and many blues and rhythm & blues artists found commercial success throughout the 1950s, such as Ray Charles.

 The birth of soul music occurred during the 1950s, and the genre would come to dominate the US R&B charts by the early 1960s.
 Soul artists of the 1950s include Sam Cooke and James Brown.

 Jazz music was revolutionized during the 1950s with the rise of bebop, hard bop, modal jazz, and cool jazz.
 Notable jazz artists of the time include Miles Davis, Dave Brubeck, Thelonious Monk, Bill Evans, John Coltrane, and Chet Baker.

 The lush easy listening genre also enjoyed widespread popularity in the United States during the 1950s.
 Originating in the late 1940s, this genre now commanded widespread interest on radio, television, films and LPs until the late 1960s, when it was eclipsed by Rock and Roll.
 Notable soloists, orchestras, composers and arrangers in this genre included: Ray Bloch, Nat King Cole, Perry Como, Xavier Cugat, Doris Day, Percy Faith, Ferrante and Teicher, Jackie Gleason, Andre Kostelanetz, Michel Legrand, Guy Lombardo, Henry Mancini, Annunzio Paolo Mantovani, Freddy Martin Johnny Mathis George Melachrino, Mills Brothers, Stu Phillips, Andre Previn Edmundo Ros, Three Suns, John Serry, Paul Weston and Patrick Williams.

 In Europe, the European Broadcasting Union started the Eurovision Song Contest in 1956.
 In France, the Chanson Française genre dominated the music scene.

 Popular Latin styles of the 1950s include the mambo, salsa, and merengue.

 The bossa nova genre came to prominence in Rio de Janeiro in Brazil during the 1950s and would grow to become a genre popular worldwide.